Ultimate peace of mind plus mixed-gender bathing in this of respite of seclusion.

 Its location in Towada Hachimantai National Park makes it perfect for adventurers.
 While Kuroyu is in Akita Prefecture, the park itself rests on an expansive area of forests, mountains and hot springs that encompasses parts of Aomori, Akita, and Iwate prefectures.

-Kuroyu Onsen is actually one of seven hot springs of Nyuto Onsen, a remote location which rests above Lake Tazawa, the deepest in Japan.
+Kuroyu Onsen is actually one of seven hot springs of Nyuto Onsen, a remote location which rests above Lake Tazawa, the deepest in Japan and a major attraction in this area of Akita.

 These hot springs have been in operation since the Edo Period, and even today visitors come from all over Japan to relax in natural waters.